 It’s hard to fault the T-Cross in any way.
 It packs loads of cabin space into a small footprint, it has a driving position that all shapes and sizes of person will get along with, and it even looks pretty interesting – assuming you’re careful with your colour selection.
 A brilliant array of small turbo petrol engines makes it both engaging to drive and economical, and its touchscreen infotainment is second-to-none in the class.

-The Skoda Karoq is the best small crossover that the Volkswagen Group does.
-Weird that it’s not the one with an actual Volkswagen badge on it, eh?
-That’s an issue for a German boardroom.
-For us it means that the most practical, most ostensibly well built, and probably best value crossover on the market - until Dacia decides to do an SUV this size, that is.
-The Karoq actually feels a little bigger than most of these things, but that's mainly because it's so well packaged and seems so spacious inside - it's just about sizeable enough inside to work as a main family car, which is not something you can say of most of these smaller SUVs.
+The Skoda Kamiq is the best small SUV that the Volkswagen Group does.
+It's also the most practical, most ostensibly well built, and probably best-value small SUV on the market - until Dacia decides to do an SUV this size, that is.
+The Karoq actually feels a little bigger than most of these things, but that's mainly because it's so well packaged and seems so spacious inside - it's just about sizeable enough to work as a main family car, which is not something you can say of most of these smaller SUVs.
 And yet it’s still really easy to park and manoeuver.
 Cracking stuff from Skoda, as per.

 Quite simply the best small crossover money can lease.
 The Ford Puma is the only one that’s actual fun to drive, with no caveats attached to that statement such as “…for a tall car.”
 The easiest way to put it is that it has 9/10ths of a Fiesta’s sense of dynamism but with the practicality of a Ford Focus.
 It’s also the only car in the world with an actual bath in the boot.
 True story: there’s a waterproof box under the boot floor, complete with drainage plug.

 Like the sound of the Puma?
 Take a look at Mark Nichol's in-depth review.